bebedi15/bebeditool/README.md

 ### 🔍 Group Finder

 The group finder feature allows users to find groups on Roblox without an owner that they can claim.
-Users can search for groups based on specific search criteria, such as keyword, minimum and maximum member count, and language.
-The tool can automatically use a proxy pool or the user can provide their own proxies.
+The tool can automatically use a proxy pool.

 ### 🔍 Group Finder v2